 Monitoring and Observability

-Section titled “Monitoring and Observability”Alita Robot provides comprehensive monitoring capabilities including health checks, Prometheus metrics, Sentry error tracking, and resource monitoring.
+Section titled “Monitoring and Observability”Alita Robot provides comprehensive monitoring capabilities including health checks, Prometheus metrics, and resource monitoring.

 Health Endpoint